gasparnd/lawallet-mobile/README.md

 ## Step 1: Install dependencies and native modules

-First, you will need to start install all teh dependencies and native modules:
+First, you will need to start installing all the native dependencies and modules:

 ```bash
 # using npm